lars-quaedvlieg/lars-quaedvlieg.github.io/_posts/2024-03-02-cs330-stanford-mtl.md

 ---
 layout: distill
 title: "CS-330 Lecture 1: Multi-Task Learning"
-description: This is the first lecture of the CS-330 Deep Multi-Task and Meta Learning course, taught by Chelsea Finnin Fall 2023 at Stanford.
+description: This is the first lecture of the CS-330 Deep Multi-Task and Meta Learning course, taught by Chelsea Finn in Fall 2023 at Stanford.
 The goal of this lecture is to understand the key design decisions when building multi-task learning systems.
 date: 2024-03-02
 tags: course
 categories: deep-multi-task-and-meta-learning